0xAX/linux-insides/SyncPrim/sync-4.md

 };
 ```

 It also contains `list` and `task` fields which are represent entry of the mutex wait queue.
-The one difference here that the `mutex_waiter` does not contains `up` field, but contains the `magic` field which depends on the `CONFIG_DEBUG_MUTEXES` kernel configuration option and used to store a `mutex` related information for debugging purpose.
+The one difference here that the `mutex_waiter` does not contain `up` field, but contains the `magic` field which depends on the `CONFIG_DEBUG_MUTEXES` kernel configuration option and used to store a `mutex` related information for debugging purpose.

 Now we know what is it `mutex` and how it is represented the Linux kernel.
 In this case, we may go ahead and start to look at the [API](https://en.wikipedia.org/wiki/Application_programming_interface) which the Linux kernel provides for manipulation of `mutexes`.